'At present if no works are undertaken there will be continued deterioration and ultimately loss of the historic fabric'

 It states: “At present if no works are undertaken there will be continued deterioration and ultimately loss of the historic fabric.”

-To help with the costs of restoring the property, the National Trust has launched a fundraising text-to-donate campaign and is welcoming donations from throughout the world.
+To help with the costs of restoring the property, the National Trust have an on-going fundraising text-to-donate number and is welcoming donations.

-A National Trust spokesperson, said: “We’re currently taking the relevant measures to establish any repair work required at Hezlett House, with the investigation taking place in the immediate future.
+Highlighting works are ‘at very early stage of investigation’, a National Trust spokesperson, continued: “We’re currently taking the relevant measures to establish any repair work required at Hezlett House, with the investigation taking place in the immediate future.
 These investigation works will provide a full understanding of any issues and guide any future repair works required, securing the buildings long term future.”

 Highlighting the importance of Hazlett’s long history, which attracts thousands of local and global visitors each year, the National Trust website states: “The single-storey thatched cottage dates from 1691 when it was probably built as a parsonage for the rector of Dunboe.
 The walls are built of uncoursed rubble with roughcast and a core of earth and sand.
 The house is particularly interesting for its cruck construction, a form not often seen in Northern Ireland at this date.
 Several areas in the house are left bare to expose the cruck trusses and other structural details.
 In 1761 the house was acquired by a Presbyterian farmer, Isaac Hezlett, whose family continued to live there until the National Trust acquired the property in 1976.”